 When I give money, whether it’s a charity or someone in need, I give the money with good intentions that it will benefit them.
 I can’t think and wonder how much of my money will go to the CEO salary, expenses for running the charity operation, or if that individual will use my money to help him or not.

 I can’t judge every homeless person because of some being bad apples.
 Just like in many other circumstances, there are honest people, and there are bad people.
-If I think that everyone I meet is bad person, then I will be in big trouble.
+If I think that everyone I meet is a bad guy, then I will be in big trouble.

 I don’t know their story.

 Everyone has their own story.
-Some have mental illnesses, and if you have dealt with people who suffer from mental illness, you know where I’m coming from.
-The way this country handles mental illness needs major improvement.
-When someone has mental illness, it is hard to help them.
-It is very difficult.
+Some have mental illnesses, and if you have dealt with people who have a mental illness, you see where I’m coming from.
+The way this country handles mental illness needs significant improvement.
+When someone has a mental illness, it is hard to help them.
+It is challenging.

 What if the person is a war vet?
 What if this is someones loved one who the family reported missing?
 What if they lost their home to a tragedy?
 The individual stories are endless.